 Guilty of Being Ordinary

 When you've seen one, you've seen them all.
-That is how I often feel after watching yet another TV movie within the crime-drama genre because frankly the majority of them end up merging into one with little to make one stand out from another.
+That is how I often feel after watching yet another TV movie within the crime-drama genre because frankly the majority of them end up merging into one with little to make one movie stand out from another.
 "Final verdict" is one of these movies which not so much suffers but because of thin characters, obvious plot twists and unimaginative direction is just another TV movie which never once becomes anything more than average at best.
 And to be honest unless you want to watch a movie which sort of plays out in front of your eyes, failing to fully engage your mind you are probably going to end up walking away from "Final verdict" and going off to do other things.

 So as already suggested "Final verdict" is nothing more than a typical TV movie as we have a female attorney investigating a case, it doesn't matter that it's an old case, and uncovering a tangled web of lies and shady characters.
 As such we have moments of expected danger where Megan uncharacteristically puts herself at risk by doing something illegal such as breaking in to a building.
 And just for good measure we also have a bit of romance as whilst her affair with Ray ends she meets nice guy reporter Casey Gordon.
 Things play out in a less than surprising manner as Megan discovers that not all the facts were presented to her eight years earlier, missing witnesses show up, other witnesses die and before you know it we have the dramatic ending where not only does Megan discover the whole truth but of course ends up in danger.
-It is all completely typical and whilst you might not guess immediately who the bad guys really are you will have sussed it long before the final reveal.
+It is all completely typical and whilst you might not guess immediately who the bad guys really are you will have worked it out long before the movie ends.

 The strange thing is that "Final Verdict" could have been so much better with just a little more effort.
 The various characters are all TV movie cliches in dire need of fleshing out and as such the acting itself from Erica Durance, Sebastien Roberts and Steve Byers is in itself okay just their characters are bad.
 And the various scene set ups all lack imagination and sometimes felt like they had reused a location from another movie which made me comically imagine a queue of TV crews and actors waiting to film their scenes at a disused building before the next crew shuffle in.